geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Her clustering locks rich chains of pearl confine,

-" Her whiter arms the clasping pearls outshine ;
+" Her whiter arms the clasping pearls outshine;

 " It seem'd alike that art and nature vied